-- 1294 PLDM Event Messages are PLDM monitoring and control messages that are used by a PLDM terminus to - 1295 synchronously or asynchronously report PLDM events to a central party called the PLDM Event Receiver. - 1296 This specification version also adds a method to allow the event receiver to poll for events from the PLDM - 1297 terminus event loa.
+- PLDM Event Messages are PLDM monitoring and control messages that are used by a PLDM terminus to - 1307 synchronously or asynchronously report PLDM events to a central party called the PLDM Event Receiver. - 1308 This specification version also adds a method to allow the event receiver to poll for events from the PLDM - 1309 terminus event log.

-- 1298 The PlatformEventMessage command supports multiple Event Data Classes. - 1299 The PLDM terminus is expected to maintain an internal event message FIFO (queue) for both - 1300 asynchronous transmission and polled message requests; All PLDM Event Messages are acknowledged - 1301 by the PLDM Event Receiver using the command specific method.
-The number of entries in the PLDM - terminus FIFO (queue) is implementation specific but should be sufficient to hold early events that occur 1302 - 1303 before the PLDM Event Receiver configures the PLDM terminus for events.
-The FIFO should allow at - 1304 least one event entry for each enabled sensor. - 1305 The PLDM Event Receiver can only poll or accept PLDM Event Messages from the terminus after the - 1306 terminus responds to the 16.4 SetEventReceiver command.
-The PLDM terminus may overwrite the oldest - 1307 event (entry) or the oldest event for a specific sensor entry in the FIFO when the terminus (event) queue - 1308 is full.
-Once a terminus transmits an event, the PLDM Event Receiver must acknowledge the event using - 1309 the command specific acknowledgement.
-The acknowledged events are removed from the FIFO. - 1310 There are two methods to transmit an event message to the event receiver: - 1311 1.
-16.6 PlatformEventMessage command - 1312 This command allows the PLDM terminus to asynchronously transmit a PLDM event message to 1313 the established and designated PLDM Event Receiver.
-The Event Receiver acknowledges 1314 receiving the PLDM Event Message in the response to this command.
-DSP0240 (PLDM Base Specification) provides timing parameters in "Table 5 - Timing Specifications for PLDM 1315 - 1316 Messages".
-The PLDM terminus is the Requester and shall retry sending this command "Number of request retries" (DSP0240, Table 5).
-1317 - 1318 16.7 PollForPlatformEventMessage - 1319 This command allows the designated PLDM Event Receiver to synchronously request (poll for) a - 1320 PLDM terminus event message.
-The PLDM Event Receiver retrieves a single PLDM event - 1321 message on each poll and should poll the terminus until the terminus indicates no more events. - 1322 After the initial request (poll), the PLDM Event Receiver shall acknowledge the event returned on - 1323 the next request (poll).
-The terminus may remove the event from the FIFO when the - acknowledgement is received.
-1324
+- 1310 The PlatformEventMessage command supports multiple Event Data Classes. - 1311 The PLDM terminus is expected to maintain an internal event message FIFO (queue) for both - 1312 asynchronous transmission and polled message requests; All PLDM Event Messages are acknowledged - by the PLDM Event Receiver using the command-specific method.
+The number of entries in the PLDM - terminus FIFO (queue) is implementation specific but should be sufficient to hold early events that occur - 1315 before the PLDM Event Receiver configures the PLDM terminus for events.
+The FIFO should allow at - 1316 least one event entry for each enabled sensor. - 1317 The PLDM Event Receiver can only poll or accept PLDM Event Messages from the terminus after the - terminus responds to the 16.4 SetEventReceiver command.
+The PLDM terminus may overwrite the oldest - event (entry) or the oldest event for a specific sensor entry in the FIFO when the terminus (event) queue - is full.
+Once a terminus transmits an event, the PLDM Event Receiver must acknowledge the event using - the command-specific acknowledgment.
+The acknowledged events are removed from the FIFO. - 1322 There are two methods to transmit an event message to the event receiver: - 1.
+16.6 PlatformEventMessage command - This command allows the PLDM terminus to asynchronously transmit a PLDM event message to the established and designated PLDM Event Receiver.
+The Event Receiver acknowledges receiving the PLDM Event Message in the response to this command.
+DSP0240 (PLDM Base Specification) provides timing parameters in "Table 5 Timing Specifications for PLDM Messages".
+The PLDM terminus is the Requester and shall retry sending this command "Number of request retries" (DSP0240, Table 5). - 16.7 PollForPlatformEventMessage - This command allows the designated PLDM Event Receiver to synchronously request (poll for) a PLDM terminus event message.
+The PLDM Event Receiver retrieves a single PLDM event message on each poll and should poll the terminus until the terminus indicates no more events.

+After the initial request (poll), the PLDM Event Receiver shall acknowledge the event returned on the next request (poll).
+The terminus may remove the event from the FIFO when the acknowledgment is received.
+A large PLDM event message may be retrieved in multiple parts using this command.